Singapore Gambling Regulation

 Online Gambling Regulations in Singapore

-Under the Remote Gambling Act, “online gambling” or “remote gambling” is considered any type of gambling that is accessed through some sort of remote communication.
-The law considers the internet, phones, radio or TV, or any other technology that allows communication as a means of remote communication.
+Under the Remote Gambling Act, “online gambling” or “remote gambling” refers to any type of gambling that is accessed through remote communication.
+The law lists the internet, phones, radio or TV, or any other technology that allows communication as means of remote communication.

-The few exceptions to the games of chance regulation are social games or mobile applications which incorporate in-play purchases of tokens and features.
+The few exceptions to the games-of-chance regulation are social games or mobile applications that incorporate in-app purchases of tokens and features.
 The exception is valid only for social games that do not use any facilities to convert in-game tokens and features into real-world merchandise or real money.

-Online gambling is legal in Singapore only if there are exempt operators.
+Online gambling is legal in Singapore only if an operator is exempt.
 At the moment, the only operators that have received the right to offer online gambling products are Singapore Pools and Singapore Turf Club.
 This leaves almost no legal option for Singaporeans to enjoy online gambling.

-The Singaporean government has taken strict measures to regulate online gambling and there are legal consequences for those who are found guilty of gambling online illegally.
-Individuals who have illegally participated in online gambling may face some payment blocking from the financial institutions they are using.
+The Singaporean government has taken strict measures to regulate online gambling, and there are legal consequences for those who are found guilty of gambling online illegally.
+Individuals who have illegally participated in online gambling may face payment blocks from the financial institutions they use.
 Other penalties that individuals may face if they are found to gamble online include a fine of up to $5,000, imprisonment of up to six months, or both.

 Gambling Regulator in Singapore

-Regulatory BodyWith the enactments of the Casino Control Act in 2006, the Casino Regulatory Authority (CRA) was also established.
-This is the body that governs the casinos in Singapore and makes sure that the gambling services that they offer are conducted in a fair manner.
-The CRA also regulates the casino industry in the country, implementing safety measures like keeping gambling activity at reasonable rates, limiting the betting amounts Singaporeans spend, offering Responsible Gaming programs, and keeping under control gambling advertising.
+Regulatory BodyWith the enactment of the Casino Control Act in 2006, the Casino Regulatory Authority (CRA) was also established.
+This is the body that governs the casinos in Singapore and ensures that the gambling services they offer are conducted in a fair manner.
+The CRA also regulates the casino industry in the country, implementing safety measures such as keeping gambling activity at reasonable rates, limiting the amounts Singaporeans can bet, offering Responsible Gaming programs, and controlling gambling advertising.

 Gambling Taxes in Singapore